-Good news: the Co-ops Terms and Condition have been updated from the unacceptable earlier ones: it would seem that new purchases will benefit from a new 16 page Terms and Conditions, which is pretty reasonable if the longest one we have ever seen).
+Good news: Coop Funeral Plans Terms and Conditions have been updated from the unacceptable earlier ones: it would seem that new purchases will benefit from a new 16 page Terms and Conditions, which is pretty reasonable (if the longest one we have ever seen).
 We have no doubt that the Coop Funeralcare would have more generous than their old terms and conditions indicated, but it is good to see the improvement.
 If you would like a copy of their brochure, let us know.

 For the sake of clarity, the Coop is not a single organisation, and these comments apply to the nationally advertised brand Co-op Funeral Care.
 We do believe the Coop when they say that the intention is to provide the funeral and not to take the easy and more profitable way out of returning the original investment to the estate.